8 Types of Chokes That Almost Every MMA Player Uses

 Rear Naked Choke

 As the most successful submission moves in MMA, a rear-naked choke is the base of submission training.
 This is the coke that is applied from behind and it is a little challenging because if you press too hard you might do some serious damage.
-Most people think this is a blood choke and you just prevent the blood supply to the upper body part, but the thing is that this case causes passing out and you will see your opponent pass out.
+Most people think this is a blood choke and you just prevent the blood supply to the upper body part, but the thing is that you will see your opponent pass out.
 You need to start by sliding your arm under the neck of your rival and then keep his neck into the choke of your elbow.
 Squeeze your forearm at this point and then tilt it to one side of the neck where you will be pressing it with your bicep.
 Now that you have the neck in control, make sure you have control over your arms as well and as you will put a little pressure on it, your opponent will pass out.

 Guillotine